MicrosoftDocs/azure-reference-other/stream-analytics-docs/create-table-stream-analytics.md

 -   data_type

      The data types which are supported by Azure Stream Analytics.
-See [Data Types &#40;Azure Stream Analytics&#41;](data-types-azure-stream-analytics.md).
+See [Data Types](data-types-azure-stream-analytics.md).

 ## Examples